 This publication is a how-to guide for starting a garden-related standard compost bin in a childcare center Outdoor Learning Environment (OLE).
 Included is guidance on design, construction, and management of compost bins as well as curriculum connections.
-This is the seventh of eight publications about childcare center production gardens.
+This is the seventh of fifteen publications about childcare center production gardens.

 Composting is an easy, natural way to recycle and absolutely fascinates children as they begin to understand nature as a process of transformation.
 Compost can be made from most organic materials, such as leaves, kitchen scraps, and Outdoor Learning Environment (OLE) trimmings.
 The finished compost can be used as a soil amendment, mulch, or both to improve the health of soil and therefore of plants.